nguyensjsu/sp18-202-ninja/Communication.md

 ## Week #4
 * We discussed about the User Stories developed for each design patterns.
 New User stories were discussed and feedback regarding each user was taken.

+## Week #5
+* We discussed about the integration process and performed integration of all the tasks done by the team members.
+After discussing the dependency of each task we perfoemd integration of the entire game.